Protest song: Turkey

 The roots of the rebellious/protest music in Anatolia goes back to the 16th century.
-Asiks who lived in that era, like Pir Sultan Abdal, Koroglu and Dadaloglu who lived in the 18th century are still the inspirations.
+Asiks who lived in that era, like Pir Sultan Abdal, Koroglu and Dadaloğlu who lived in the 18th century are still the inspirations.
 The tradition of rebellion have gone for centuries and have given many song to this geography's culture.
 The message in Turkish protest music has been against inequality, lack of freedom, poverty, and the freedom of expression.
 Milder elements in this style are referred to as progressive, while some die-hard protest musicians have been prosecuted, and sometimes persecuted, in the 20th century Turkey.
 More than a few Turkish singers have been forced to exile, most notably Cem Karaca, who later returned to Turkey during freer conditions and atmosphere.
 Typically, protest music bands are leftist bands with a huge following, especially in high schools and universities.
 The music is a crossover between folk and rock and the lyrics are about freedom, repression and uprising, capitalism and the oppressed, and the revolution that never comes.
 It's customary to say anti-American slogans here and there.
 The male singers always have what is called a Davidian voice (meaning deep and husky a la Barry White) and the females usually sing nasally with a high pitch.
+Some popular examples are Duman, Grup Yorum and Selda Bagcan.